craigargh/cfg-python/lesson_plans/session_4.md

 ??? minutes

-The `in` operator and append() method are two very useful features of lists in Python.
+This block covers two useful features of lists, specifically The `in` operator and `append()` method.
 The `in` operator can check whether a value is in a list.
-The append() method can add new values to a list.
+The `append()` method can add new values to a list.

 ### Relevant Exercise(s):